max22-/uxn-esp32/README.md

 ## Getting Started

 Begin by building the assembler and emulator by running the build script.
-The assembler(`uxnasm`) and emulator(`uxnemu`) are created in the `bin` folder.
+The assembler(`uxnasm`) and emulator(`uxnemu`) are created in the `/bin` folder.

 ```
 ./build.sh
 ```

-The following command will create a rom from an [uxambly file](https://wiki.xxiivv.com/site/uxambly.html), point to a different usm file in the projects folder to assemble a different rom.
-You can find additional roms [here](https://sr.ht/~rabbits/uxn/sources).
+The following command will create an Uxn-compatible rom from an [uxambly file](https://wiki.xxiivv.com/site/uxambly.html), point to a different usm file in `/projects` to assemble a different rom.

 ```
 bin/uxnasm projects/demos/life.usm bin/life.rom
 ```

-And, to start the rom:
+To start the rom, point the emulator to the newly created rom:

 ```
 bin/uxnemu bin/life.rom
 ```

+You can find additional roms [here](https://sr.ht/~rabbits/uxn/sources).

 ## Emulator Controls